heygkad/ai-image-classification/README.md

 ## Project Goal Evolution

-After talking to Leo, we found that training our own multi-million-parameter model from scratch would require many hours in the supercomputing lab and would still be limited by dataset size and class imbalance.
+After talking to Leo, we found that training our own multin million parameter model from scratch would require many hours in the supercomputing lab and would still be limited by dataset size and class imbalance.
 As a result, we shifted our approach toward **transfer learning with pretrained Vision Transformers**, allowing us to leverage rich visual representations learned from large-scale datasets.
 This change enabled faster experimentation, more stable training, and significantly higher accuracy, ultimately allowing us to exceed our original performance goals.

 ### C-Range Goals
 - Built a complete dataset loader and preprocessing pipeline for RAF-DB